TrevorStubbs/learning-journal/301/Reading/read-02.md

 - Listening: hearing and interpreting the vocab
 - Speaking: using the correct words to communicate an idea
 - Reading: understanding what written language intends to convey
-- Writing: producing from scratch meaningfullness
+- Writing: producing from scratch meaningfulness

 1. Greater Efficiency: 2 people working on the same code will catch mistakes in the making.
 Pair programming can take longer but produces higher-quality code. (less time debugging/troubleshooting).
 1. Engaged collaboration: More engaged and more focused.
 It's harder to procrastinate in a team.
 Easier to know when to ask for help.